 Ohio continues to navigate the effects of the COVID-19 pandemic.
 Unfortunately, one of those effects is staffing shortages in schools and districts across our state, placing qualified educators in high demand.
 Educators who have considered re-entering the education field are encouraged to review the following licensure options.

-Reinstatement License (NEW!) - This one-year license allows educators to complete renewal requirements while working in an Ohio school or district.
-Educators with associate or professional Ohio licenses or certificates that have lapsed for at least one year may apply for the reinstatement license at the request of an employing Ohio school district.
-The educator will be properly certified in the reinstatement licensure area while completing requirements to renew their expired associate or professional license.
+Reinstatement Licenses.
+This one-year license allows educators to complete renewal requirements while working in an Ohio school or district.
+Educators with associate or professional Ohio licenses or certificates (including four-year provisional or eight-year professional certificates) that have lapsed for at least one year may apply for the reinstatement license at the request of an employing Ohio school district.
+The educator will be properly certified in the reinstatement licensure area while completing requirements to renew their expired associate or professional license (or to transition an expired four-year provisional or eight-year professional certificate to a professional license).
 Please note that an applicant may only request a reinstatement license for the same subject(s) and grade level(s) as their expired associate or professional license.
 This license is nonrenewable.
 The cost of the one-year license is $40.

-Licensure Renewal (UPDATED) - Renewal requirements for expired professional and associate educator licenses have changed.
+Licensure Renewal.
+Renewal requirements for expired professional and associate educator licenses have changed.
 Educators with expired teacher or administrator certificates or licenses are required to complete only nine semester hours of renewal coursework through an accredited college or university since the last issued date of their license (or 27 CEUs through the local professional development committee of an employing Ohio school or district).

 Please note that all educators must have current background checks on file with the Department.
 See the Department’s Background Check FAQs webpage for information.